-Regular admission may be considered upon completion of a minimum of 12 credits of graduate work with at least a 3.00 grade-point average.
+When international students arrive at SWAU they should Regular admission may be considered upon completion of a minimum of 12 credits of graduate work with at least take their passport, visa, I-20, and I-94 card to the Una 3.00 grade-point average. dergraduate Admissions Office so copies can be made to go into their admissions file.

-Non-Degree Admission (NDA)
+NON-DEGREE ADMISSION (NDA)

-The NDA status is especially designed to facilitate the enrollment of qualified students in special classes (including workshops) and guest students from other universities.
-Students are limited to 12 hours in this status.
-Financial aid is not available in this category.
+The NDA status is especially designed to facilitate the en-International students must be enrolled full-time for a rollment of qualified students in special classes (including minimum of one semester before SWAU will transfer a workshops) and guest students from other universities. student's I-20 to another school.
+The student must see Students are limited to 12 hours in this status.
+Financial SWAU's Undergraduate Admissions Director to have aid is not available in this category. their I-20 transferred to another school.